 President of Malawi visits the University of Glasgow

-Professor Jeremy Bagg, head of the Glasgow Dental School, is working through the University of Glasgow and the Royal College of Physicians and Surgeons of Glasgow to support the College of Medicine in Malawi to establish a Batchelor of Dental Surgery programme and also to establish a national oral health policy for Malawi.
+Professor Jeremy Bagg, Head of the Glasgow Dental School, is working with the Royal College of Physicians and Surgeons of Glasgow to support the College of Medicine in Malawi to establish a Bachelor of Dental Surgery programme and a national oral health policy for Malawi.

-The College of Medicine has been given £100,000 by the Scottish Government to support its transition to a fully independent university.
-Professor Simon Guild, Head of the School of Life Sciences, is to support the College in terms of academic governance, ethics and oversight.
+The College of Medicine in Malawi has been awarded £100,000 by the Scottish Government to support its transition to a fully independent University.
+Professor Simon Guild, Head of the School of Life Sciences, is supporting the College in terms of academic governance, ethics and oversight.

 First published: 26 June 2018